kelmox/BlackjackGame/README.md

+# Blackjack Game

-# This is my school project I made in Java class.
+This is my school project I made in Java class.
+It's a basic blackjack game.